Newly qualified physician associates will boost healthcare economy throughout the North West

 Several hospitals in the region will receive their first ever physician associates (PA) to work on the frontline of the NHS thanks to the University of Central Lancashire (UCLan).

-The first cohort of students from UCLan have completed the Postgraduate Diploma Physician Associate Studies, a programme initiated, funded and overseen by Health Education England North West.
+The first cohort of students from UCLan have completed the Postgraduate Diploma Physician Associate Studies, a programme initiated, funded and overseen by NHS England North West.

 The newly qualified PAs are now starting work in the region, bringing new medical skills to Lancashire and Cumbria to boost the local healthcare economy.
 Jobs have been secured at Blackburn Hospital, Blackpool Victoria Hospital, Burnley General Hospital, Carlisle Infirmary, Royal Preston Hospital and West Cumberland Hospital to name a few, as well as GP practices throughout the region.
 Up until now, only a couple of hospitals and surgeries in the region have employed PAs.